beyondstorage/community/docs/rfcs/34-redefine-leaders-and-contributors.md

 Instead, we will add:

 - `PMC` (Project Management Committee) for the whole BeyondStorage community.
-  - PMC will be the management team for BeyondStorage, involved in roadmap development of major community-related resolutions.
+  - PMC will be the management team for BeyondStorage, involved in the roadmap development of major community-related resolutions.
   - PMC will have `admin` permission for all repos under BeyondStorage.
 - `Contributor` for the whole BeyondStorage community.
-  - We will use community contributor instead of project contributor.
+  - We will use community contributors instead of project contributors.

-After this changes, our organization layout will be:
+After these changes, our organization layout will be:

 ```txt
    ┌────────────────────────────────────────────────┐